 Where securing at neither the top, middle or bottom is possible, the ladder should be secured by other measures.
 For example through the use of a stability device or wedging the ladder.
 Footing the ladder is the last resort and only where other methods are not practical.

 Once you have checked that a ladder is the right equipment for the job, you need to check that your ladder is in good enough condition for use.
-Ladders are well-used pieces of equipment, so they can take a battering during use, in storage and in transport.
+Ladders are well-used pieces of equipment - they can take a battering during use, handling, storage, and during transport.

 (2) Every employer shall ensure that work equipment exposed to conditions causing deterioration which is liable to result in dangerous situations is inspected—